 We adopt the generalized Cabibbo-Maksymowicz parametrization of the phase space to describe the decays \cite{Cabibbo:1965zzb}.
 For polarized hadrons, we need seven kinematical variables, which are two invariant masses and five angles.
 The invariant masses of 12 and 34 will be denoted as $m_{12}$ and $m_{34}$, respectively.
-The five angles are: the helicity angle of $a$ in the c.m. frame of $H_Q$, which will be denoted as $\theta_{H_Q}$, the helicity angle of 1 (3) in the c.m. frame of ${a(b)}$, which will be denoted as $\theta_{a(b)}$, and the azimuthal angle between the $a\to 12$ ($b\to 34$) decay plane and the spin-quantization direction of $H$, $\vec{P}_{H_q}$, which will be denoted as $\phi_{a(b)}$.
+The five angles are: the helicity angle of $a$ in the c.m. frame of $H_Q$, which will be denoted as $\theta_{H_Q}$, the helicity angle of 1 (3) in the c.m. frame of ${a(b)}$, which will be denoted as $\theta_{a(b)}$, and the azimuthal angle between the $a\to 12$ ($b\to 34$) decay plane and the spin-quantization direction of $H_Q$, $\vec{P}_{H_q}$, which will be denoted as $\phi_{a(b)}$.
 These five angles are illustrated in Fig. \ref{fig:Kinematics}.
 We further introduce $\phi\equiv\phi_a-\phi_b$ and $\varphi\equiv\phi_a+\phi_b$ to replace $\phi_a$ and $\phi_b$.
 One reason for this replacement is that when $H_Q$ is unpolarized, $\phi$ will be simply unphysical.
 The other reason is that the angle $\varphi$, which is in fact the angle between the decay plane of $a$ and that of $b$, is independent of the polarization of $H_Q$.